spaceml-org/GIBS-Downloader/README.md

 </div>

 # GIBSDownloader
 GIBSDownloader is a command-line tool which facilitates the downloading of NASA satellite imagery and offers different functionalities in order to prepare the images for training in a machine learning pipeline.
 The tool currently provides support for downloading the following products: `MODIS_Terra_CorrectedReflectance_TrueColor`, `VIIRS_SNPP_CorrectedReflectance_TrueColor`.
 You can read more about these products [here](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+Available+Imagery+Products#expand-CorrectedReflectance17Products).
+\
+You can use GIBSDownloader to download images of a region as follows:
+`gdl 2021-01-01 2021-01-15 "37.003277, -124.328539" "40.353784, -120.253964"`
+\
+Read further for more explanation on how to get the most out of GIBSDownloader.

 <img src="images/3-step-guide-gibsdownloader.jpg" >